Alien: Isolation: Development

 Alien: Isolation was developed by Creative Assembly, which is best known for their work on the Total War strategy video game series.
 A game based on the Alien series from 20th Century Fox was conceived when Creative Assembly finished Viking: Battle for Asgard in 2008, after the publisher, Sega, acquired the rights to develop Alien games in December 2006.
-A six-person team developed the first prototype to pitch the idea, wherein one player would control the alien manually while another would conceal themselves in an environment and try to hide from the creature.
+A six-person team developed the first prototype to pitch the idea, wherein one player would control the Alien manually while another would conceal themselves in an environment and try to hide from the creature.
 The game captured the attention of Sega and the project was eventually approved.
-Because Creative Assembly had no experience with survival horror games, the company hired people from studios such as Bizarre Creations, Black Rock, Crytek, Ubisoft, and Realtime Worlds for the project.
-According to director Alistair Hope, the development team grew from "a couple of guys crammed in with the Total War team" to a group of 100 people by 2014.
+As Creative Assembly had no experience with survival horror games, it hired people from studios such as Bizarre Creations, Black Rock, Crytek, Ubisoft, and Realtime Worlds.
+According to the director, Alistair Hope, the team grew from "a couple of guys crammed in with the Total War team" to 100 by 2014.

-Creative Assembly decided to design the game more in line with Ridley Scott's 1979 film Alien as opposed to James Cameron's more action-oriented 1986 sequel Aliens.
-To help the designers authentically recreate the atmosphere of the film, Fox provided them with three terabytes of original production material, including costume photography, concept art, set design, behind the scenes photos, videos, and the film's original sound effect recordings.
-Artist John Mckellan recalled, "It was a proper gold mine.
+Creative Assembly designed the game more in line with Ridley Scott's 1979 film Alien than James Cameron's more action-oriented 1986 sequel Aliens.
+To help them authentically recreate the atmosphere of the film, Fox provided three terabytes of original production material, including costume photography, concept art, set design, photos, videos and sound effects.
+The artist John Mckellan said, "It was a proper gold mine.
 We saw angles of things we'd never seen before."
 During the first stage of development, the developers deconstructed the film to find out what made its setting unique.
 This would allow them to build new environments that were faithful to it.
-Similarly, the film's original soundtrack was deconstructed so that composers could identify the main cues, which would then be used as templates to extend the soundtrack and fill in the length of the game.
-The developers also met Alien and Blade Runner editor Terry Rawlings, who would give them additional insight.
+The composers deconstructed the film soundtrack to identify the main cues and extend the soundtrack to fill in the length of the game.
+The developers also met the Alien and Blade Runner editor Terry Rawlings, who gave them additional insight.